 Today we’re having a cool, calm, and collected look at Tengami.
 It’s an adventure video game which you can download and enjoy and, my word, enjoy you will.
 Or else!

-As the player you use the gesture-based controls to essentially enter the paintings and move the story along—different locations are introduced in the style of a 3D pop-up book.
+As the player, you use the gesture-based controls to essentially enter the paintings and move the story along—different locations are introduced in the style of a 3D pop-up book.
 It’s all rather lovely.

 You merely have to immerse yourself in the experience as whimsical haikus are thrown in your direction as you stroll through a concise majigger with beautiful pop-up scenery.

 How can you get access to it?
 The fantabulous news is you can buy the game on Steam, the Wii U, or through iOS (iPad and iPhone).
 There really are no excuses if you dig a relaxed experience with some glorious Eastern music.

 Nyamyam has crafted a delightful little adventure here and the industry benefits enormously from its creative endeavour.
-Cheers, me dears!

 We’ve long championed him as a musical genius, and this is merely one of the hundreds of brilliant compositions he’s created over the last 25 years.

 He keeps a very low profile and we’re presuming he wants to keep it this way, so we’re not going to go looking for, and pestering, him with overly enthusiastic questions.